Are Steel Frame Houses Good? Pros & Cons for Australians?

 Steel framing is not only strong, but it also allows for more creative and practical design options.

-Structural strength
+Structural Strength

 Steel can support wide, open spans without heavy support beams.
 This makes it ideal for modern homes with open-plan layouts and larger windows.

-Lightweight durability
+Lightweight Durability

 Steel is strong but lighter than some other materials, which reduces pressure on the soil.
 This makes it suitable for building on sloped sites or areas with shifting ground.

-Prefab compatibility
+Prefab Compatibility

 Sustainability & Long-Term Value of Steel Framed Homes